DrJanitor87/madzone/README.md

 ### Changing League Name Prefix

-If your league name is not "MEGA", update CSV file paths in all scripts:
+If your league name is not "MadZone", update CSV file paths in all scripts:

 ```python
 # Change from: